geo-tp/Text-Crawler-Website/README.md

 The `grep` command that it uses to search occurences must crawl the dataset at every request.

-If your dataset is quite small (less than 100mb), you probably don't need to optimize the search speed and you could run it on a basic HDD.
+If your dataset is quite small (less than 100mb), you probably don't need to optimize the search speed and you could run it on a basic HDD as storage.

 If your dataset is quite big (~1gb), you probably don't need to optimize the search speed but you surely will need to use a SSD as storage on your server.